Wednesday Afternoon

 View Event →

 Whether you are new to watercolors or a practicing watercolorist, join us.
-For beginners; basic instruction will be provided.
+Basic instruction will be provided for beginners.
 Any kind of drawing experience will be helpful.
-But if you have had some instruction, and you feel comfortable painting on your own, then you can explore any subject matter with watercolors while you benefit from the experience of others.
+But if you have had some prior watercolor instruction and you feel comfortable painting on your own, then you can explore any subject matter with watercolors while you benefit from the experience of others.
 You will need to have your own brushes, watercolor paints, and watercolor paper.
-Our main focus is to enjoy the process together and remove inhibitions to creativity.
+Our main focus is to enjoy the process of creativity together.
+Note: Before class starts, an email will go out with full supply list.
 Limit 20.

 Cherry Taylor